Apple in talks to launch money-transfer service - Recode

 Apple will announce the new service later this year, one source told Recode, while another told the website an announcement and launch date may not yet be set.

-The service, if launched, would compete with digital money transfer services such as PayPal's (PYPL.O) Venmo offering, Square Inc's (SQ.N) Square Cash, as well as services from big banks.
+The service, if launched, would compete with digital money transfer services such as PayPal's Venmo offering, Square Inc's Square Cash, as well as services from big banks.

 Apple is looking for ways to boost usage of Apple Pay, its mobile payments service, and the debit card could be one way to do that, Recode reported.